sudhakarkatam/qr-generator/README.md

-# quizz
+# qr generator using npm modules
-a small quiz app
+a small qr generator code